Periods can cause uncomfortable symptoms such as cramps, mood changes, and breast tenderness.

 - pass blood clots larger than a quarter, or another large coin

 Heavy bleeding could indicate a hormone imbalance or a health condition that affects the uterus.

-Spotting, or any vaginal bleeding between periods, could indicate a condition such as:
+Spotting, or any vaginal bleeding between periods, could indicate a condition

 - benign uterine cysts